Conjugacy languages in virtual graph products: Preliminaries

 Let $\Gamma$ be an undirected finite simple graph, that is, with no loops or multiple edges.
 We let $V(\Gamma)$ denote the vertex set of $\Gamma$, and let $E(\Gamma)$ denote the edge set of $\Gamma$.
 For a collection of groups $\mathcal{G} = \{G_{v} \; | \; v \in V(\Gamma) \} $ which label the vertices of $\Gamma$, the associated \emph{graph product}, denoted $G_{\Gamma}$, is the group defined as the quotient

+We let $X = \bigcup^{k}_{v=1} X_{v}$ denote the standard generating set for $G_{\Gamma}$.
 These groups include two well studied classes: right-angled Artin groups (RAAGs), denoted $A_{\Gamma}$, where each vertex group is isomorphic to $\Z$, and right-angled Coxeter groups (RACGs), denoted $W_{\Gamma}$, where each vertex group is isomorphic to $\Z/2\Z$.
 With this convention, elements commute if and only if an edge exists between the corresponding vertex groups.
 Some authors use the opposite convention, for example in \cite{CGW}. \comm{ \begin{defn} Let $\Gamma$ be a finite simple graph.
 The right-angled Artin group (RAAG) defined by $\Gamma$, denoted $A_{\Gamma}$, is the group with presentation

 Right-angled Coxeter groups (RACG) are defined similarly to RAAGs with the extra relations that every generator is of order 2.
 We denote $W_{\Gamma}$ to be the RACG defined by $\Gamma$.

 \end{defn} These groups are widely studied in geometric group theory, see \cite{Charney2007a} for further information.}